 - 4.13 When it comes to the material flow of funds into and out of the Island, the banking sector plays an important gatekeeper role.
 Financial Advisory Firms reported the extent to which they use (themselves or for their clients) the Island's banking system.
 In addition to using the Island's banking sector, firms may also hold bank accounts for themselves, or their clients, outside the Island.
-Firms are also requested to explain the types of payment method they accept (for inward and outward remittance, where relevant) and the extent to which they are utilised. - 4.14 All Financial Advisory Firms, with one exception, confirmed they continue to only use the Island's banking sector for their own banking relationships.
-Where a Financial Advisory Firm is permitted to hold or manage clients' funds (which in itself is not prevalent), only 1 reported that they sometimes use a bank outside the Island for that purpose. - 4.15 The predominant payment methods accepted by Financial Advisory Firms were bank transfers and cheques.
-For 2018 and 2019 a small number (3) reported that they accept cash by exception or on an occasional basis only. - 4.16 The above shows that Financial Advisory Firms continue to predominantly bank in the Isle of Man and mainly utilise very standard methods of payment, with limited cash activity. - 4.17 The Island's banks report the value and number of transactions by country (for money flowing in and out of the Island) on a quarterly basis.
+Firms are also requested to explain the types of payment method they accept (for inward and outward remittance, where relevant) and the extent to which they are utilised. - 4.14 All Financial Advisory Firms confirmed they only use the Island's banking sector for their own banking relationships, and for the holding of, or managing, client's funds (which in itself is not prevalent). - 4.15 The predominant payment methods accepted by Financial Advisory Firms were bank transfers and cheques.
+For 2020 a small number (2) reported that they accept cash by exception or on an occasional basis only (2019: 3). - 4.16 The above shows that Financial Advisory Firms continue to bank in the Isle of Man and mainly utilise very standard methods of payment, with limited cash activity. - 4.17 The Island's banks report the value and number of transactions by country (for money flowing in and out of the Island) on a quarterly basis.
 Further information is contained in the Preventing Financial Crime report for the banking sector.